High-dynamic-range television: Benefits

 The highlights—the brightest parts of an image—can be brighter, more colorful, and more detailed.
 The larger capacity for brightness can be used to increase the brightness of small areas without increasing the overall image's brightness, resulting in, for example, bright reflections from shiny objects, bright stars in a dark night scene, and bright and colorful light-emissive objects (e.g. fire, and sunset).

 The shadows or lowlights—the darkest parts of an image—can be darker and more detailed.

 The colorful parts of the image can be even more colorful if a WCG is used.

 The color dynamism and wider range of colors frequently attributed to HDR video is actually a consequence of a WCG.
 This has become a point of significant confusion among consumers, whereby HDR and WCG are either confused for each other or treated as interchangeable.
 While HDR displays typically have WCGs and displays with WCGs are usually capable of HDR, one does not imply the other; there are SDR displays with WCGs.
 Some HDR standards specify WCG as a prerequisite of compliance.
 Regardless, when a WCG is available on an HDR display, the image as a whole can be more colorful due to the wider range of colors.

 More subjective, practical benefits of HDR video include more realistic luminance variation between scenes (such as sunlit, indoor, and night scenes), better surface material identification, and better in-depth perception, even with 2D imagery.

 Preservation of content creator intent

 When a display’s capabilities are insufficient to reproduce all the brightness, contrast and colors that are represented in the HDR content, the image needs to be adjusted to fit the display’s capabilities.
 Some HDR formats (such as Dolby Vision and HDR10+) allow the content creator to choose how the adjustment will be done.
-Other HDR formats (such as HDR10 and hybrid log–gamma (HLG)) do not offer this possibility, so the content creator's intents are not ensured to be preserved on lower capable displays.
+Other HDR formats, such as HDR10 and hybrid log–gamma (HLG), do not offer this possibility, so the content creator's intents are not ensured to be preserved on less capable displays.

 For optimal quality, standards require video to be created and viewed in a relatively dark environment.
 Dolby Vision IQ and HDR10+ Adaptive adjust the content according to the ambient light.